dragok00/tkinter-trivia-busters/README.md

 # Trivia Busters

 Welcome to *Trivia Busters*!
 This is a fun, interactive trivia quiz game built using Python and the Tkinter library.
-Test your knowledge with a variety of questions and challenge yourself to beat the clock!

 ## Features
 - Multiple-choice trivia questions.